dean-shaff/money-share/notes.md

+### 15/09/2020

+- Don't ever send password back in response!!!!
+- I need to make (most) API routes authenticated routes only... this will happen later

 ### 14/09/2020

 Back at it.
 I'm going to be working on the stuff I was doing on Friday of last week.